 At the time that Kearsley was exploring a body motion control platform as part of his Multimedia Masters virtual reality thesis project, VR products and games were not yet being developed en masse to push the technology further.
 A decade later, VR has grown significantly, with the market projected to hit over $40B within the next five years.
 Currently, over 150 companies are now producing games for the VR market including industry leaders such as Capcom, Sony, and Electronic Arts.

 BluAtomVR has also received prominent media attention indicating potential market interest in their technology after debuting the world’s first immersive wireless VR vest and gun controller at the 2017 Consumer Electronics Show (CES).
 The design of these core offerings is credited to Carl TenBrink, an investor in BlueAtomVR and President of Sonos Product Development.
 Before CES, Mark Thimmig, another investor in BluAtomVR, considered a ‘media powerhouse,’ helped prepare the team for their CES debut.
-At the event, BlueAtomVR also garnered attention from organizations such as the U.S. Navy, U.S. Customs, LAPD and others from global law enforcement for a variety of applications.
+At the event, BlueAtomVR also garnered attention from organizations such as the U.S. Navy, U.S. Customs, Los Angeles Police Department and others from global law enforcement for a variety of applications.

 In the competitive landscape of VR, BlueAtomVR’s body-tracking vest and hand motion gun controller differentiates themselves by utilizing sophisticated engineering to create a more wholly immersive gaming experience.
 The wireless-enabled system allows for total freedom of a player’s movements, while the lightweight vest is designed utilizing breathable materials.
 BlueAtomVR’s system is fully compatible with HTC VIVE™, and can be used with first-person shooters (FPS) PC games or with games published on the Steam digital distribution platform.